garthendrich/Teodou/README.md

 I tried making a widget test where logging in with a wrong password must display an error message.
 However, the test fails even though I think I'm doing things right.
 By thorough debugging, I have found out that with the mock firebase authentication, entering a wrong password would still result to a successful login.
 This is when I have discovered that for the said authentication package, errors are raised manually.

+Most of the problems that I have faced revolves around streams as it can get quite tricky sometimes especially with complex data and operations.

 ## Test cases

 ### Happy paths